dtzxporter/ModmeWiki/wiki/apps/Reforge.md

 # Reforge - For Honor *.forge file decryptor
-Decryptes the custom encrypted forge files in the newer versions of the game.
+Decrypts the custom encrypted forge files in the newer versions of the game.

 _Download and version info:_